Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 If the calling user is not an admin.

-### Favorite a Site
+### Adopt a Site

-`POST api/v1/protected/sites/:site_id/favorite`
+`POST api/v1/protected/sites/:site_id/adopt`

-Favorite the given site.
-Creates a record in the favorites table linking the user and the the site.
+Adopt the given site.
+Creates a record in the adopted sites table linking the user and the site.

 #### Request Body